AjayBirudu/Learn-C/README.md

 # Learn-C
-learning C language on git hub \n powered by W3schools.com \n completed the c project in 3 hours \n notes to be written (uploaded) \n
+learning C language on git hub powered by W3schools.com completed the c project in 3 hours notes to be written (uploaded)